graveja0/health-care-markets/README.md

 residents of a ZIP code receive most of their overall hospital services, HRRs are meant to capture larger teritary referral areas.

-To identify HRRS, Dartmouth researchers aggregated HSAs into contiguous geographies based on where residents of the HSA received the most cardiovascular procedures and neurosurgeries.
+To identify HRRs, Dartmouth researchers aggregated HSAs into contiguous geographies based on where residents of the HSA received the most cardiovascular procedures and neurosurgeries.
 Thus, HSAs serve as the basic building block of HRRs.
 HRRs are also constructed to meet the